-FRN101: Elementary French I
+FRN103: Elementary French I

-The first semester of a two-semester college elementary French sequence for beginning students of French.
-The text and ancillary materials provide a thorough four skills approach: speaking, reading, writing, and understanding spoken French.
-This course is not intended for students whose native language is French.
+This is the first semester of a two-semester college elementary French sequence.
+It is for beginning students of French.
+The text and ancillary materials provide a thorough 4 skills approach: speaking, reading, writing, and understanding spoken French.

-FRN102: Elementary French II
+FRN104: Elementary French II

-This is the second semester of a two-semester college elementary French sequence.
+This is the second semester of a two semester College Elementary French sequence.
 It is for beginning students of French.
-The text and ancillary materials provide a thorough four skills approach: speaking, reading, writing, and understanding spoken French.
-The purpose of this course is to provide students a sound basis for learning French as it is spoken and written today.
-(5 class hours)
+The text and ancillary materials provide a thorough 4 skills approach: speaking, reading, writing, and understanding spoken French.